-The Idaho State University Foundation shall maintain its checking and other bank accounts in financial institutions that are federally insured and should, to the extent possible, minimize amounts on deposit in excess of those insurance limits.
-All funds received by the Idaho State University Foundation should be deposited promptly and within one week.
+The Idaho State University Foundation shall maintain its checking and other bank accounts in financial institutions that are federally insured.
+It is not always possible to keep deposits within those insurance limits.
+However, the Bank should have a credit rating, on long term senior debt, of at least an A3 on Moody's or the equivalent on S&P. All funds received by the Idaho State University Foundation should be deposited promptly and within one week.
 The Foundation will not issue any credit, debit, or ATM cards.
-All funds that are not needed for current operations (180 days) shall be invested in accordance with the investment policy established by the Board.
+All funds that are not needed for current operations (90 days) shall be invested in accordance with the investment policy established by the Board.